OpenPodcar/OpenPodcar/README.md

 ## Troubleshooting Guide

 ### Vehicle
-- vehicle beeps continuous when press DMH and rear wheels do not move
+- Vehicle beeps continuous when press DMH and rear wheels do not move
 	- This is due to a safety mode preventing ignition.

 	- Check: is the manual-auto switch under the rear motor on auto?